 Your resident status in Portugal is a critical factor in determining your tax liability, as the rates and rules differ depending on whether you are considered a resident or a non-resident for tax purposes.

-There are two types of taxpayers: Resident and non-resident.
 A resident taxpayer is an individual who spends more than 183 days in Portugal in a calendar year or has a residence in Portugal that suggests an intention to remain in the country permanently.
 A Portuguese taxpayer would be subject to Portuguese tax.

 On the other hand, a non-resident taxpayer is an individual who spends less than 183 days in Portugal in a calendar year and has no permanent residence in the country.
 Non-resident taxpayers are subject to a different rate from resident taxpayers.